art-stacks/AnsiTerra-Day1/README.md

 # Day1Ansible
-A journey to 6 digits
+Welcome to the world of automation.